Whittier High School: History

 In 1938, the District approved bonds for a new Girls' Gym and an Auditorium.
 Both were completed in 1940.

 During World War II, Whittier High gained its first female principal, Marion Wilson Hodge.

 Following World War II, the Whittier area began to grow rapidly.
 In 1952, the student enrollment was over 3,500.
 It was at this time that the District opened a new high school called El Rancho.
 Growth continued and in 1953, California High School opened, followed by Santa Fe in 1955, Sierra in 1957, Pioneer in 1959, La Serna in 1961, and Monte Vista in 1964.
 By 1966, the District had almost 16,000 students in seven schools.

 On January 20, 1968, Buffalo Springfield performed in the Whittier High School auditorium.

 Because of declining enrollment, two of the schools closed in 1979.
 Many students from the Sierra High School area came to Whittier.
 Following Sierra's closure, Whittier High School's enrollment slowly increased in the ensuing decades.

 Several areas of the Whittier High School campus were featured as Hill Valley High School in the 1985 blockbuster film Back to the Future, and its 1989 sequel Back to the Future Part II.

 The Federal Emergency Management Agency and bond financing have been obtained for district-wide structural repairs, some of which are still under way.

 In 1998, the Boys Gym was destroyed by fire.
 The new Perry Gym opened in 2002, named for father-and-son bankers and philanthropists Hermann and Hubert Perry.
 The Holloway-Poucher Aquatic Center was completed in 2001.
 Other buildings and areas on campus are named after alumni and members of the Cardinal community: the O.C.
-Albertson field after the principal from 1908-1930, the Myron Claxton Science Building, the Vic Lopez Auditorium, the Bob Chandler Sports Complex, Marion Wilson Hodge fountain, William C. Gordon Library and Yosh Nakamura Art Building.
+Albertson field after the principal from 1908 to 1930, the Myron Claxton Science Building, the Vic Lopez Auditorium, the Bob Chandler Sports Complex, Marion Wilson Hodge fountain, William C. Gordon Library and Yosh Nakamura Art Building.

+Richard Nixon letterman jacket from the Whittier High School, Back to the Beginning and Early Years part, Richard Nixon Presidential Library and Museum, Yorba Linda, CA.